personalrobotics/k2_bridge/README.md

 A) Install windows as you would on a regular machine.

 B) Download the binaries from following link and extract it to any location of you choice.
 Ensure to download the binaries and not the source code.
+Also download and install the kinect SDK from [here](http://www.microsoft.com/en-us/download/details.aspx?id=43661)

 k2_server binaries: https://github.com/personalrobotics/k2_server/releases